shemetz/ZoomPanOptions/Readme.md

 - Panning with two fingers on a touchpad should use these two and should be nicer
 - Ctrl+scroll will now zoom in and out (like previous vertical scroll) (instead of precisely rotating a token)
 - Pinching with two fingers on a touchpad should use this and should be nice
-- Shift+scroll will now precisely rotate a token (like previous ctrl+scroll)
+- Shift+scroll will now precisely rotate a token (like previous ctrl+scroll, but a bit nicer)
-- Shift+Ctrl+scroll will now rotate a token at 45° increments (like previous shift+scroll)

 ## Zoom speed multiplier
 - Useful if your zoom is too sensitive.

-## Precise rotation multiplier
+## Touchpad rotation sensitivity threshold
-- Useful if your token rotation is too sensitive.
-Applies to ctrl+scrolling (mouse) or shift+panning (touchpad)
+- Prevents over-sensitive token rotation.
+Applies to shift+panning (touchpad).

 # Credits